 Allows the grantor to remain in their home with continued homestead protection.

-Seamlessly transfers property onto the beneficiary, avoiding probate May avoid the property from being subject to a federal gift tax.
+Seamlessly transfers property onto the beneficiary, avoiding probate may prevent the property from being subject to a federal gift tax.